ugranad/Find-Git-User/README.md

 # Find-Git-User

-Simple HTML and JavaScript application.
+Simple App built using Bootstrap, HTML and JavaScript.